paulocesar/horizon-old/README.md

 	app.listen(5321);

-The system already starts with auth and login system.
+The system already starts with a auth system.
 To understand how it works, just look in the auto generated models, views and controllers.

 ### Usage